-Relevant business actions according to GRI and UNGC: An analysis of the goals and targets (2017)

-- Relevant indicators and facts underpinning the business actions taken by the ProCredit group
+Relevant business actions according to GRI and UNGC: An analysis of the goals and targets (2017) - Relevant indicators and facts underpinning the business actions taken by the ProCredit group

-Selection of relevant business actions/indicators which contribute to meeting the target

-Fair recruiter and employer

-8.5 By 2030, achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value

-"...Establishing a zero-tolerance policy towards all forms of violence in the workplace and preventing sexual harassment.
+SDG and related mater rial topic(s) Target ass ociated Selection of relevant business actions/indicators which contribute to meeting the target Fair recruiter and employerImage: State of the state o "Establishing a zero-tolerance policy towards all forms of violence in the workplace and preventing sexual harassment.
 Ensuring non-discrimination in recruitment, remuneration and working status.
 Paying at a minimum the living wage.
-Paying wages adequate to satisfy the basic needs of employees and their families, and maintaining regular payment of wages..."

-- New employee hires from all age groups and no significant differences in turnover rates across gender. - Key principles of what constitutes the ProCredit 'Res Publica' institutionalised through the Code of Conduct. - Entry-level salaries paid are significantly above minimum wage for job entry levels (ratio of 167%). - The Group Human Resources Policy ensures a transparent salary structure with fixed salaries.

-Prudent credit risk management

-8.7 Take immediate and effective measures to eradicate forced labour, end modern slavery and human trafficking and secure the prohibition and elimination of the worst forms of child labour, including recruitment and use of child soldiers, and by 2025 end child labour in all its forms

-"...Developing policies and procedures in order to address incidences or suspected incidences throughout business activities, and incorporating these in the codes of conduct around acceptable employee behaviour and the recruitment and procurement process..."

-- Exclusion List forbids establishing a business relationship with clients or suppliers which engage in activities involving harmful or exploitative forms of forced labour/harmful child labour. - Review of human rights compliance complemented by compliance with Exclusion List (by suppliers and clients alike).

-Ethical values and working environment

-8.8 Protect labour rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment

-"...Implementing policies committing to freedom of association and collective bargaining, health and safety, no discrimination, combating workplace violence and rights awareness among workforce and share those values with all stakeholders.
-Building screening mechanisms and ensuring consistent practices in own supply chains..."

-- Code of Conduct (including rigid Exclusion List) as ethical compass publicly accessible to all stakeholders. - All potential suppliers subject to a screening process to make sure they meet all of our environmental and social criteria and the core values laid out in our Code of Conduct. - All employees have the opportunity to receive English classes.
-The international environment with a huge range of different country backgrounds promotes inclusion and diversity amongst staff. - ProCredit institutions provide a range of different benefits to their employees, e.g. sponsoring or subsidising private health insurance costs, sports facilities or public transport.
+Paying wages adequate to satisfy the basic needs of employees and their families, and maintaining regular payment of wages" New employee hires from all age groups and no significant differences in turnover rates across gender.
+Key principles of what constitutes the ProCredit 'Res Publica' institutionalised through the Code of Conduct.
+Entry-level salaries paid are significantly above minimum wage for job entry levels (ratio of 167%).
+The Group Human Resources Policy ensures a transparent salary structure with fixed salaries.
+"Developing policies and procedures in order to address incidences or suspected incidences throughout business activities, and incorporating these in the codes of conduct around acceptable employee behaviour and the recruitment and procurement process" Exclusion List forbids establishing a business relationship with clients or suppliers which engage in activities involving harmful or exploitative forms of forced labour/harmful child labour.
+Review of human rights compliance complemented by compliance with Exclusion List (by suppliers and clients alike).
+Ethical ward wor environm rking ROTECT LABOUR RIGHTS AND PROMOTE ENVIRONMENTS 8.8 Protect labour rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment "Implementing policies committing to freedom of association and collective bargaining, health and safety, no discrimination, combating workplace violence and rights awareness among workforce and share those values with all stakeholders.
+Building screening mechanisms and ensuring consistent practices in own supply chains" Code of Conduct (including rigid Exclusion List) as ethical compass publicly accessible to all stakeholders.
+All potential suppliers subject to a screening process to make sure they meet all of our environmental and social criteria and the core values laid out in our Code of Conduct.
+All employees have the opportunity to receive English classes.
+The international environment with a huge range of different country backgrounds promotes inclusion and diversity amongst staff.
+ProCredit institutions provide a range of different benefits to their employees, e.g. sponsoring or subsidising private health insurance costs, sports facilities or public transport.

-Relevant business actions according to GRI and UNGC: An analysis of the goals and targets (2017)

-- Relevant indicators and facts underpinning the business actions taken by the ProCredit group
+Relevant business actions according to GRI and UNGC: An analysis of the goals and targets (2017) - Relevant indicators and facts underpinning the business actions taken by the ProCredit group